William Crighton: 2001–2014: Career beginnings as Clint Crighton

-Crighton self-released debut EP Change was released in 2001.
+Crighton's self-released debut EP Change was released in 2001.
 This was followed by Laydown in 2004.

 Crighton's first overseas trip occurred in 2005 where he completed a three month residency in Beijing blues club "Ice House".
 In 2006, Crighton travelled to USA and was signed to Fitzgerald Hartley.

 For seven years, from 2007 to 2014, Crighton crisscrossed the United States and China, playing music.

 In 2008, Crighton fan-financed his first album, asking fans for $100 advance, which bought them a one-in-a-thousand chance to win a ten day trip to Los Angeles to see Crighton recording the album as well as free entrance into Crighton's live shows for the rest of their natural lives, a signed pre-release CD of the album and a membership card suitable for framing.

 In 2009, Crighton released, April EP which was followed in March 2011, with the album, This Time of Year.

-After being based in Nashville, Tennessee for a several years Crighton realised he missed Australia.
+After being based in Nashville, Tennessee for several years Crighton realised he missed Australia.
 He said, "I came home with a longing for connection and though music was a part of me I still didn't know how I would be able to do it."

 In 2016, Crighton reflected on these years saying, "I was quite green.
 It felt good at the time, it just never hit home.
 I was involved in a lot of different projects.
 It was a good journey and I learned a lot.
 I left that part of me behind musically because it just didn't feel like me anymore."